anharrington/handsonpython/rstP/whilestatements.rst

    first test of the while condition to work.
 Also the test must work when you loop back from the end of the loop body.
-This means the data for the test must also be set up a second time, *in* the loop body.
+This means the data for the test must also be set up a second time, *in* the loop body (commonly as the action in the last line of the loop).
    It is easy to forget the second time!

 The ``readLines1.py`` code works, but it may be more annoying than counting ahead!
 Two lines must be entered for every one you